Concordium/concordium.github.io/source/mainnet/net/resources/ccd-scan.rst

 - **Baking commission**: the baker's baking commission percent.
 - **Finalisation commission**: the baker's finalization commission percent.
 - **Transaction commission**: the baker's transaction commission percent.
 - **Payday rewards**: shows the sum of rewards earned by the baker and the individual rewards transactions for the time range selected in the filter.
     - **Time**: shows the date/time the reward was distributed.
-    - the transaction type
     - **Reference**: shows the first six characters of the transaction hash.
 Click on the first six characters of a hash in Reference to see :ref:`information about the transaction<home-screen-transaction>`.
 Click Copy |copy| to copy the entire hash number.
     - **Amount**: shows the amount of the reward.
 If you click on Show more you can see the breakdown of the reward by Baking rewards, Finalisation rewards, and Transaction fees.
 - **Related transactions**: shows other transactions related to this baker ID.
 You see the hash (transaction hash), transaction type, and the transaction age.
 You can click on the hash characters for more :ref:`information about the transacation<home-screen-transaction>`.
 Click Copy |copy| to copy the entire hash number.